Busted-stamped-in-red-on-brown-paper

 If you have an established website, your content can start ranking quickly too.
 Pieces of my own content have reached Google’s number one spot in a mere matter of days.

-Conventional advertising only has one job — to sell.
-You can evaluate the success of an advertising campaign by recording how many sales it made after it went out.
+The sole goal of conventional advertising is to sell.
+This means you can evaluate the success of a conventional advertising campaign by how many sales it made.

-The effects of content are more difficult to measure and it can be virtually impossible to attribute a sale to a particular piece of content.
+But the effects of content are more difficult to measure.
+And it’s virtually impossible to attribute a sale to a particular piece of content.

 For example, a piece of content might encourage someone to sign up to your email list.
-Then days, weeks or months down the line, that person might buy something.
-Or they might recommend you to someone else who needs what you’re offering.
+But it could be days, weeks, months or even years before that person decides to buy something from you.

 But just because your content isn’t translating directly into sales doesn’t mean it isn’t working.
 Behind the scenes, it’s: